bigfix/developer.bigfix.com/site/reference/types/site.md

 # fixlet of &lt;site&gt;

-Iterates through the Fixlet messages of the specified site.
+Iterates through the fixlets of the specified site.

 # folder of &lt;site&gt;